 \subsection{Continual Learning with Delayed Consequences}

 \textbf{Environment}

 The reward for transitioning to the goal state is computed as follows.
 Each time the MDP is updated, the reward in the goal state is recomputed.
-For the MDP at time step $t$, it is computed such that the average long-term reward of the optimal MDP policy is approximately $.5$.
-This is done in three steps: First, we compute the optimal Q-value function for the MDP at time step $t$ assuming a discount factor of $.9$.
+For the MDP at timestep $t$, it is computed such that the average long-term reward of the optimal MDP policy is approximately $.5$.
+This is done in three steps: First, we compute the optimal action value function for the MDP at timestep $t$ assuming a discount factor of $.9$.
 This is done using value iteration.
-The greedy actions of that Q-value function induce a stationary distribution over the states.
+The greedy actions of that action value function induce a stationary distribution over the states.
 We compute this stationary distribution.
 Let the value of this stationary distribution for the goal state be $d_g$.
 We set the reward in the goal state to be $0.5 / d_g$.
 This ensures that the average reward is approximately $0.5$ for the MDP.

 \textbf{Hyperparameter Sweep}